 The future of Britain's trade relations

-At the moment there is here is a lot of uncertainty about what the UK's recent decision to leave the European Union (EU) means for trade policy.
+There is still uncertainty about what the UK's decision to leave the European Union (EU) will mean for trade policy.

 The UK government has made it clear that developing strong trading relationships outside of the EU is now one of its key objectives.
 Whatever shape these relationships take it is vital that they promote high standards of social and environmental protection, rather than lowering standards as a means to gain advantage over trade competitors.
-Quaker Peace & Social Witness recently joined with over twenty other organisations in writing to the new Secretary of State for International Trade to share some of the principles which we hope will underpin the UK's future trading relationships.
+In May 2016 Quaker Peace & Social Witness joined with over twenty other organisations in writing to the Secretary of State for International Trade to share the principles which we hope will underpin the UK's future trading relationships.

 The Transatlantic Trade and Investment Partnership

-The Transatlantic Trade and Investment Partnership (TTIP) is a controversial trade agreement being negotiated between the European Union and the United States.
-At the moment we don't know what the UK's decision to leave the EU will mean for our participation in TTIP.
-However, whether or not the UK will be part of the deal, Quaker Peace & Social Witness continues to have major concerns about TTIP.
-These include:
+The Transatlantic Trade and Investment Partnership (TTIP) was a controversial trade agreement being negotiated between the European Union and the United States.
+TTIP was nixed in 2016 after widespread opposition throughout the European Union.
+Quaker Peace & Social Witness continues to have major concerns about trade deals that will follow in its wake.
+The ideas behind TTIP that could appear in new deals include:

-- TTIP is set to include a controversial clause under which foreign companies could sue governments for introducing social, environmental, health or other legislation believed to threaten profitability.
-This will hand over too much power to large corporations, threatening the ability of governments to protect the environment, public health, consumer safety and more.
+- TTIP would have included a controversial clause under which foreign companies could sue governments for introducing social, environmental, health or other legislation believed to threaten profitability.
+This hands over too much power to large corporations, threatening the ability of governments to protect the environment, public health, consumer safety and more.

 The Comprehensive Economic and Trade Agreement

-The Comprehensive Economic and Trade Agreement (CETA) is a trade deal that has recently been negotiated between the EU and Canada.
+After five years of negotiations bewteen the EU and Canada, the Comprehensive Economic and Trade Agreement (CETA) came into effect in September 2017.
 CETA is, in many respects, very similar to TTIP.
-It will also include the so-called 'investment court system' – or ICS which would allow foreign companies to sue governments if a company believes the government's actions have damaged the company's ability to make a profit.
+It includes the so-called 'investment court system' (ICS), allowing foreign companies to sue governments if a company believes the government's actions have damaged their ability to make a profit.

 Brexit, TTIP and the future of UK trade policy